cadeheinberg/SKplugin/SevenKitsPlugin/src/me/cade/PluginSK/readme.md

 ### Each Fighter on the server has their own Weapons and abilities, which are managed by their [FighterKit.java](https://github.com/cadeheinberg/SKplugin/tree/main/SevenKitsPlugin/src/me/cade/PluginSK/BuildKits/FightKit.java).
 - FighterK.java has 7 children classes called F0, F2, ....F6 which can be found in [/BuildKits](https://github.com/cadeheinberg/SKplugin/tree/main/SevenKitsPlugin/src/me/cade/PluginSK/BuildKits).
 - Each of these Children are a specific kit/class on the server.
-So there are 7 kits on the server
+So there are 7 kits on the server that all have unique weapons and abilities

 ## Email me: cadeheinberg@outlook.com